 It was only 5:15, so neither was very crowded.
 After another deer in the headlights episode, I chose the bar.
 The country bumpkin was really on a roll that day!
 Once I started sipping on my stein of beer I began to recover.

 When asked what food I wanted to order, I told them that what I was dreaming of wasn’t exactly on the menu.
 The closest item I saw was their Käsespätzle — spätzle (knöpfli) with melted Gruyère cheese and chopped bacon (see photo to lower right).

-But instead of the cheese and bacon on top of the spätzle, I wanted the Cremini mushroom and paprika cream sauce that tops their Jäger Kalbschnitzel and spätzle, which I usually order when I eat at Gustav’s (see the next photo).
+But instead of the cheese and bacon I wanted the cremini mushrooms and Hungarian paprika sauce that tops their Jäger Kalbschnitzel and spätzle, which I usually order when I eat at Gustav’s (see the next photo).
 In other words, I wanted that dish without the meat ... only the spätzle and mushroom sauce.

 The barmaid-waitress replied that the cooks are not very keen on making non-menu variations, but that she would go and ask them.
 Soon she was back saying that there was no problem and they would do it for me.
 Hurray!

 When a server brought the dish, it was all I could hope for — a plate full of spätzle topped with a generous serving of mushroom cream sauce.
 And the taste was heavenly!
 Soon there was a small crowd of employees standing around me, admiring the dish and asking me what made me think of it.
 It seemed that word had quickly spread around the restaurant and they were all very interested and amazed!